allaliamine/Hangman-project/README.md

 For any inquiries or feedback, please contact:
 - <a href="https://www.linkedin.com/in/m-amin-allali/" target="_blank"> Allali Mohamed Amin </a><br>
 - <a href="https://www.linkedin.com/in/insaf-badri-588299248/" target="_blank"> Badri Insaf</a><br>

+## Note!!

+-Some words have no hints.
+-Some difficulties and topics have no words.